Vault (architecture): India

 There are two distinctive "other ribbed vaults" (called "Karbandi" in Persian) in India which form no part of the development of European vaults, but have some unusual features; one carries the central dome of the Jumma Musjid at Bijapur (A.D.
 1559), and the other is Gol Gumbaz, the tomb of Muhammad Adil Shah II (1626–1660) in the same town.
 The vault of the latter was constructed over a hall 135 ft square, to carry a hemispherical dome.
-The ribs, instead of being carried across the angles only, thus giving an octagonal base for the dome, are carried across to the further pier of the octagon and consequently intersect one another, reducing the central opening to 97 ft in diameter, and, by the weight of the masonry they carry, serving as counterpoise to the thrust of the dome, which is set back so as to leave a passage about 12 ft wide round the interior.
+The ribs, instead of being carried across the angles only, thus giving an octagonal base for the dome, are carried across to the further pier of the octagon and consequently intersect one another, reducing the central opening to 97 ft in diameter, and, by the weight of the masonry they carry, serving as counterpoise to the thrust of the dome, which is set back to leave a passage about 12 ft wide round the interior.
 The internal diameter of the dome is 124 ft, its height 175 ft and the ribs struck from four centres have their springing 57 ft from the floor of the hall.
 The Jumma Musjid dome was of smaller dimensions, on a square of 70 ft with a diameter of 57 ft, and was carried on piers only instead of immensely thick walls as in the tomb; but any thrust which might exist was counteracted by its transmission across aisles to the outer wall.